kanishka-linux/kawaii-player/README.md

 The built-in portable media server of this application can have many use cases.
 If your family members or friends use different operating systems and you want to share some content which is lying on your working computer quickly, then you can simply create a streaming web interface out of your collection managed by kawaii-player instantly with just one click, for others to stream the content, irrespective of their OS.
 Alternatively you can generate universal playlist from media server and set expiry limit to it, contents of which can be played/streamed on any device with any popular media player, subject to hardware capacity of mobile device.
 It doesn't do any transcoding since popular media-players like mpv/mplayer/vlc/kodi can handle anything in the universal playlist.
 On long journey or travel also, this portable media server can come handy by converting any laptop/netbook as streaming media server for other portable devices surrounding you.
 It also allows to create your own local [peer-to-peer](#peer-to-peer-mode) network.
 There are multiple such use cases of portable media server which users can think of on their own.

-The media-server of this application has been designed in such a manner that, users don't have to depend on third party to access their own media, even from outside the network.
-Users can create their own media-server wherever they go using wi-fi.
-If there is no wi-fi, then user can easily create their own private wi-fi network by converting any android device as wi-fi hotspot without much effort.

 ## Features